-In a 32-point fourth quarter, it was a defensive play that turned the game.
-With a touch over two minutes left, Southern Cal turned to its ball peen hammer, LenDale White, to convert a fourth-and-two to ice the game.
-White scored three TDs and averaged six yards a carry on the night, but on his final tote he was brought down just short of the sticks.
+In a 32-point fourth quarter, a defensive play turned the game.
+With over two minutes left, Southern Cal turned to its ball peen hammer, LenDale White, to convert a fourth-and-two to ice the game.
+White scored three TDs and averaged six yards a carry on the night, but on his final tote, he was brought down just short of the sticks.
 Young breezed down the field, and the Horns had a stunning national championship.

 Jan.
 1, 1984

 Top-ranked Nebraska, led by Irving Fryar, Mike Rozier and Turner Gill, came into the game overwhelming favorites to beat Howard Schnellenberger’s Hurricanes, then in its early dynasty stage.
 But Miami, riding a huge home-field edge, raced to a big lead, only to have Nebraska inexorably reel them in, helped by a “fumblerooski” TD scored by Outland Trophy winner Dean Steinkuhler.
 Bernie Kosar responded by pushing the Canes back out to a 31-17 lead.